DeanFac/facultyhandbook/docs/administration/estate.md

 **All circulars announcing apartment availability may contain special clauses.
 Please read them carefully.**

-{: .important}
+{: .warning}
 Debarring Clause: Declining or withdrawing subsequent to allotment of quarters will result in debar from applying for on-campus housing for one year.

 # LIVING OUTSIDE CAMPUS

-* Nearby residential locations for off-campus accommodation: Adyar, Besant Nagar, Indiranagar, Kotturpuram, Velachery, Taramani, Perungudi and Thiruvanmiyur.
+Nearby residential locations for off-campus accommodation: Adyar, Besant Nagar, Indiranagar, Kotturpuram, Velachery, Taramani, Perungudi and Thiruvanmiyur.

-* Staying outside will involve costs on rent, commuting, etc. which have to be balanced against HRA (partially tax-free), license fee, etc. and the convenience of staying on campus.
+Staying outside will involve costs on rent, commuting, etc. which have to be balanced against HRA (partially tax-free), license fee, etc. and the convenience of staying on campus.